 - TIG is cleaner than MIG and involves less contamination

-Therefore, the major difference between TIG and MIG welding is that MIG utilizes a wire that feeds the welding machine, while TIG uses long rods that have to be separately held and fed in the weld puddle.
+Therefore, the major difference between TIG and MIG welding is that MIG utilizes a wire that feeds the welding machine, while TIG uses long rods that have to be separately held and provided in the weld puddle.
 As TIG needs both hands of the welder, it is easier to get grips with MIG.

 Which One is better?